Christopher Newport: First and Second Supply missions

 The urgently needed First Supply mission arrived in Jamestown on 8 January 1608.
 The two ships under Newport's command were the John and Francis and the Phoenix.
 However, despite replenishing the supplies, the two ships also brought an additional 120 men, so with the survivors of the initial group, there were now 158 colonists, as recorded later by John Smith.
 Accordingly, Newport left again for England almost immediately to obtain more supplies for the colonists.
 On this trip Newport took Powhatan's tribesman Namontack to London, arriving on 10 April 1608.
 Namontack remained in London for three months and then returned to Virginia with Newport.

-The Second Supply arrived in September 1608, this time with Newport commanding the Mary Margaret, a ship of about 150 tons.
+The Second Supply arrived in September 1608, this time with Newport commanding the Mary and Margaret, a ship of about 150 tons.
 In addition to urgently needed supplies, the Second Supply delivered another 70 persons as well as the first two women from England, a "gentlewoman" and a woman servant.
 Realizing that Powhatan's friendship was crucial to the survival of the small Jamestown colony, Newport was also ordered to "crown" the chief with a ceremonial crown to make him an English "vassal."
 The coronation went badly however, because he stated he was already a king and refused to kneel to receive the crown.
 The need for another, ideally much larger, supply mission was conveyed to the leaders of the Virginia Company effectively when Newport returned to England.
 Additional funds and resources were gathered and readied.
 However, the Third Supply, as well as the company's new purpose-built flagship, the Sea Venture, were each to become big problems for Jamestown.